Niccolo-Ajroldi/Functional-BNP-clustering/README.md

 ### Model

-Observed functions x1(t),...,xn(t) are assume to be observations of random functions X1(t),...,Xn(t).
+Observed functions x1(t),...,xn(t) are assume to be realizations of random functions X1(t),...,Xn(t).
 The probabiliy distribution of such random functions is a mixture of Gaussian Processes, with Dirichlet Process as mixing measure. \
 We are interested in the latent random variables defyining each GP.
 We will exploit ties between them to cluster observations. \
-For what the mean function is concerned, we assume a decomposition on basis functions b(t).
 We report here the model used for the algorithm, for a more detailed explanation refer to the attached report.

 ### Repository structure